5l1v3r1/Viper-CMD/README.md

 Run from terminal - python Viper.py

 **Windows -**
-Run from Python Shell.
+Run from Python Shell or double click Viper.py.
 Most of the functions work on windows also, still testing on Windows.